Autumn 2025 – Time to Sign Up!

-We look forward to launching our Summer harmonica courses and club activities after the Spring break.
-Details of our teaching plan and theme are below, along with instructions on how to sign up for music sessions.
+We look forward to launching our new harmonica courses and club activities this Autumn.
+Information about our Autumn music theme is below, along with instructions on how to renew your place or start harmonica music sessions at your school for the first time.

 Payments

-Payment can be made by bank transfer, or through our Store using a credit/debit card (no need to log in).
+Termly and half-termly subscriptions should be made by bank transfer, or through our Store using a credit/debit card (no need to log in).
 We regret that we are unable to accept childcare vouchers.
-Further information, including our account details, is available on our How To Pay page.
+Further information, including our account details, is in our taster invitation email and on our How To Pay page. (more…)

 Harmonica for 4-11 Year Olds